 - Bandwidth uses multiple IP addresses to allow media from its gateways

 The following attributes are allowed within Bandwidth SIP trunks:

 - Dial Plans

 - Media Anchoring

 Bandwidth supports E.164 for inbound calling only.
-This is an international recognized standard characterized by a "+" followed by the country code, then phone number.
+This is an internationally recognized standard characterized by a "+" followed by the country code and the phone number.
 For example:

 Bandwidth requires that all SIP and audio be delivered via UDP, in packets no larger than 1350 bytes.
-TCP is not supported.
+TCP isn't supported.